duongnghiephuy/Simple_ESP32_Sensor_GoogleCloud/README.md

 1. Create InFluxDB account
 2. Create a bucket
 3. Generate API Token of that bucket
-4. Create a Cloud Function
+4. Create a Cloud Function triggered by pub/sub
 5. Modify `main.py` in Cloud Function as in my example
 6. Include `influxdb-client` in `requirements.txt`

+There are many ways to conduct steps 4,5,6.
+The easiest way is to use Console UI.